Bhuna Gosht

 Tips & Secrets

-- Using mustard oil is the secret to achieving the authentic pungent and savory flavor of a professional Bhuna Gosht.
+- Using mustard oil is the secret to achieving the authentic pungent and savory flavor of a Bhuna Gosht.

 - The constant stirring during the 'Bhuna' stage is crucial; it prevents the thick masala from burning while intensifying flavor.